fizzed/blaze-netbeans/README.md

  - [Fizzed, Inc.](http://fizzed.com)

 ## Overview
+THIS REPO IS NO LONGER NEEDED/MAINTAINED.
+As of Blaze version 1.2.0+, IDE support can be accomplished thru a shadow maven pom.xml.

 Netbeans plugin for [Blaze](https://github.com/fizzed/blaze).
 Supports opening projects with "blaze.jar" by themselves or enhances Maven, Ant, or Gradle